DataONEorg/dataone-web/content/learning/training.md

   icon: star
   small_title: In-Person and Remote Training Workshops
   title: Learn Directly from DataONE Experts
+  blocks:
+  - template: markdown
+    style: default
+    alignment: center
-  intro: |-
+    content: |-

         An innovator in data management and infrastructure, DataONE has partnered with NCEAS, leaders in data-intensive synthesis research, to offer access to experienced trainers, phenomenal resources, and an inclusive and interactive learning environment.

         Our courses are short, but intensive introductions that will build your skills in a variety of data science topics, ranging from the basics of programming in a new language to advanced computing techniques.
 As active practitioners  in advancing the field of data science, our instructors are able to incorporate the latest advancements into the curriculum.
-  blocks:
-  - template: markdown
-    style: default
+        <br><br>
-    content: "**Curriculum At A Glance**"
+        ## <center> Curriculum At A Glance </center>

   - template: columns
     num_cols: 3
     alignment: left